Newburg, Northampton County, Pennsylvania

 Newburg is a village located in Lower Nazareth Township in Northampton County, Pennsylvania.
 The village is located at the eastern terminus of Route 946 at Route 191.
-Newburg is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Newburg is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

-Public education
+Education

 Newburg is served by the Nazareth Area School District.
 Students in grades nine through 12 attend Nazareth Area High School in Nazareth.

 ZIP codes

-Its ZIP Codes are split between the Bethlehem ZIP code of 18017 and 18020 and the Easton ZIP Code of 18045.
+The ZIP Codes in Newburg are split between the Bethlehem ZIP Code of 18017 and 18020 and the Easton ZIP Code of 18045.